-- The fund generally invests in large and mid cap stocks which are contained in the MSCI United Kingdom index. - The relative weightings of the components correspond to their weightings in the index. - The investment objective is to replicate the price and yield performance of the MSCI United Kingdom. - The fund is passively managed.
+- The fund generally invests in large and mid cap stocks which are contained in the MSCI United Kingdom index. - The relative weightings of the companies correspond to their weightings in the index. - The investment objective is to replicate the price and yield performance of the MSCI United Kingdom 100% hedged to CHF Index. - The fund is passively managed.